Mynkskhr/docs.thinkwerke/docs/source/profile.rst

 Policy covering allowlist/restrictlist/blocklist licensing, SBOM transparency, and supply-chain compliance under **CRA** and **NIS2**.

-Cloud Security Posture & Identity Governance for NIS2/DORA
+Cloud Security Posture & Identity Governance for Nis2/Dora
 ----------------------------------------------------------

 C-level architecture guidance for CSPM/CIEM aligned to EU regulatory expectations, reducing operational risk and providing measurable assurance.

-These frameworks form the basis of **Thinkwerke’s 3–4 week PoC**, demonstrating rapid security modernisation in regulated environments.
+These frameworks form the basis of **Thinkwerke’s 3–4 week PoC**, demonstrating rapid security modernisation in regulated environments. **You can request to view it**

 Strategic Accelerators
 =========================